5 Key Benefits of Drinking Boiled Dagga, or Cannabis Tea

 So you have your dagga ready (or marijuana, cannabis, weed, however you like to refer to your stash) now, why would you, or should you, consider drinking it?

 The myriad of cannabis (dagga) tea benefits is primarily related to the symptomatic relief of chronic illness versus recreational use.
 Medical marijuana is growing rapidly in popularity as both an alternative to conventional medicine and in complement to it.

-Perhaps the recent changes to legislation in South Africa, around the legalization of cultivating and consuming dagga by an adult within a private space, has sparked a newfound interest in this highly stigmatized natural remedy.
+Perhaps the recent changes to legislation in South Africa around the legalization of cultivating and consuming dagga by an adult within a private space have sparked a newfound interest in this highly stigmatized natural remedy.